shervinmin/DeepCovid/data/readme.md

 Some of the sample images from our dataset are shown below.
 The images in the first row show COVID-19 cases, and the images in the remaining rows denote non-COVID cases.

 ![samples](https://github.com/shervinmin/DeepCovid/blob/master/results/covid5k_samples.png)

+Out of all COVID-19 X-ray images in **Covid-Chestxray-Dataset** (more than 100 images), a total of 71 images are verified by our board-certified radiologist to have a clear sign of COVID-19, and are used in our dataset.
+Out of these images, 31 are used for training and 40 for test images (due to some consideration w.r.t. maximum confidence interval for sensitivity rate).

 As the number of COVID-19 samples are much fewer than the number of Non-COVID samples, we used several data-augmentation techniques (as well as over-sampling) to increase the number of COVID-19 samples in training, to have a less imbalanced training set.
 Hopefully more cleanly labeled X-ray images from COVID-19 cases become available soon, so we do not have this imbalanced data issue.